JT4life/SimpleAPI/README.md

 # SimpleAPI
-simple height and weight API used with Postman
+Ideal Height and Weight calculator API used with Postman
 ### Subheader